-- 1. time is discrete, i.e. market interaction is repeated for a infinitely many periods; - 2. information is discretized in one of P events labelled by an integer $\mu$ , which is drawn at random, independently in each period [22]; - 3. actions are discretized in a binary choice $a_i(t) \in \{-1, 1\}$ at each period t for each agent i; - the space of trading strategies is then the set of binary functions f : (1,..., μ,..., P) → (-1, +1); - 5. agents are heterogeneous: each agent is endowed with a finite number S of trading strategies, which are drawn at random and independently for each agent from the set of all possible strategies; - 6. agents are adaptive: they evaluate the performance of their strategies while using their best one for actual trading.
-The adaptive process is similar to reinforcement learning dynamics [23,24] but traders behave non-strategically, i.e. as price-takers (see [10] for more details); - 7. the market mechanism is a Minority Game: agents who took the minority action are rewarded whereas the majority of agents loses.
+- 1. time is discrete, i.e. market interaction is repeated for a infinitely many periods. - 2. information is discretized in one of P events labeled by an integer $\mu$ , which is drawn at random, independently in each period [22]. - 3. actions are discretized in a binary choice $a_i(t) \in \{-1,1\}$ at each period t for each agent i

+- 4. The space of trading strategies is then the set of binary functions $f:(1,\ldots,\mu,\ldots,P)\to (-1,+1)$ . - 5.
+Agents are heterogeneous: Each agent is endowed with a finite number S of trading strategies, which are drawn at random and independently for each agent from the set of all possible strategies. - 6.
+Agents are adaptive: they evaluate the performance of their strategies while using their best one for actual trading.
+The adaptive process is similar reinforcement learning dynamics [23,24] but traders behave non-strategically, i.e. as price-takers (see ref.
+[10] for more details). - 7. the market mechanism is a minority game: Agents who took the minority action are rewarded whereas the majority of agents loses.
 This captures the fact that markets are mechanisms for reallocation of resources so that no gain is possible, in principle, by pure trading.
 If some agent gains, some other must lose.
-With $A(t) = \sum{i} a_i(t)$ being the sum of individual actions $a_i(t)$ , a simple choice of payoffs of minority type is
+With $A(t) = \sum_i a_i(t)$ being the sum of individual actions $a_i(t)$ , a simple choice of payoffs of minority type is

-$$u_i(t) = -a_i(t)A(t). \tag{1}$$
+$$u_i(t) = -a_i(t)A(t).
+(1)$$

-If A(t) > 0, traders who took $a_i(t) = -1$ win, whereas those who took $a_i(t) = +1$ , which are the majority, lose.
+If A(t) > 0, traders who took $a_i(t) = -1$ win, whereas those who took $a_i(t) = +1$ , which are the majority, loose.

-This is a coarse-grained description of a market in the sense that it does not enter into the details of the behaviour of agents nor of the market mechanism.
-Both are considered as black boxes containing all sorts of complications.
-We just retain the key features of (i) heterogeneity and bounded rationality for agents, and (ii) the minority nature for the market mechanism.
+This is a coarse grained description of a market in the sense that it does not enter into the details of the behavior of agents nor of the market mechanism.
+Both are considered as $black\ boxes$ containing all sorts of complications.
+We just retain the key features of i) heterogeneity and bounded rationality for agents, and ii) the minority nature for the market mechanism.

-It needs to be said that such a coarse description also requires an abstraction of the usual terms such as prices, volume and excess demand at a more generic level.
-For example it is natural to relate A(t), which is the unbalance between the two group of agents, to the excess demand.
+It needs to be said that such a coarse description also requires an abstraction of usual terms such as prices, volume and excess demand at a more generic level.
+For example it is natural to relate A(t) - which is the unbalance between the two group of agents - to the excess demand.
 Indeed the latter measures in a real market the unbalance between buyers and sellers.
-In view of the statistical nature of the laws which govern the collective behaviour, and of the robustness of these laws with respect to changes in microscopic details, such a stretch of the customary meaning of common economic terms may be justified.
+In view of the statistical nature of the laws which govern the collective behavior, and of the robustness of these laws with respect to changes in microscopic details, such a stretch of the customary meaning of common economic terms may be justified.